datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 When set to `true`, $productName$ will reject any client requests that contain escaped slashes (`%2F`, `%2f`, `%5C`, or `%5c`) in their URI path by returning HTTP 400.
 By default, $productName$ will forward these requests unmodified.

-In general, a request with an escaped slash will _not_ match an `AmbassadorMapping` prefix with an unescaped slash.
+In general, a request with an escaped slash will _not_ match a `Mapping` prefix with an unescaped slash.
 However, external authentication services and other upstream services may handle escaped slashes differently, which can lead to security issues if paths with escaped slashes are allowed.
 By setting `reject_requests_with_escaped_slashes: true`, this class of security concern can be largely avoided.

 ##### Trust downstream client IP